annachaykovska/Bready-Set-Go/README.md

   - More varied recipes.
   - Vehicle flipping, to recover from tipping over.
   - Punishments for falling off of map.
+  - Make the game even more visually compelling.

 ## Known Feature Limitations Identified While Testing (To Be Addressed In Next Milestone):
   - Some bridges and ramps are difficult to traverse.
-  - Vacuum ability is too instant too feel fair
+  - Vacuum ability is too instant too feel fair.
   - Ingredient location indicators can be confusing when the ingredient is lower or higher than the player.
-  - Player can collide with ingredients not in their recipe, and knock them off the edge.

 ## Known Bugs Identified While Testing (To Be Addressed In Next Milestone):
 - Camera becomes obscured when going down a ramp.
 - There are some shadow artifacts on the back of the fridge wall, as well as the top of some ramps.
-- Keyboard controls no longer entirely work
+- Keyboard controls no longer entirely work.